ChangLabSNU/VaxPress/docs/source/user_guides.rst

          --start-str-weight 1

 =============================================================
-Using VaxPress as a User-friendly Interface to LinearDesign
+Using VaxPress as a User-friendly Interface to *LinearDesign*
 =============================================================

 Using ``--conservative-start N`` option only generates mutations in the start codon region during the initial N number of iterations, leaving the rest of the sequence as it is.
-Therefore, by assigning the same parameter for ``--conservative-start`` and ``--iterations`` options, VaxPress can be used as a convenient front-end interface for LinearDesign optimization.
+Therefore, by assigning the same parameter for ``--conservative-start`` and ``--iterations`` options, VaxPress can be used as a convenient front-end interface for *LinearDesign* optimization.

 .. note::
     **CAUTION**

-    This use case explains running LinearDesign optimization ALONE through VaxPress.
+    This use case explains running *LinearDesign* optimization *alone* through VaxPress.
 If you're going to run VaxPress optimization as well, you can go directly to :doc:`tour`, Step 3.
-Information about using LinearDesign for VaxPress optimization initialization is also available in :ref:`lineardesign` section.
+Information about using *LinearDesign* for VaxPress optimization initialization is also available in :ref:`lineardesign` section.

-Using LinearDesign through VaxPress interface offers several advantages:
+Using *LinearDesign* through VaxPress interface offers several advantages:

-- LinearDesign can be run without Python Version 2 dependency in VaxPress.
+- *LinearDesign* can be run without Python Version 2 dependency in VaxPress.
-- In addition to the optimized sequence output by *LinearDesign*, *VaxPress* offers a comprehensive output report that is helpful to understand the optimized sequence.
+- In addition to the optimized sequence output by *LinearDesign*, VaxPress offers a comprehensive output report that is helpful to understand the optimized sequence.
 Detailed information is provided, such as the visualization of secondary structure and the scores of various evaluation metrics.
-- When using LinearDesign alone, several N-terminal amino acids should be manually removed before running the optimization to prevent folded structures in the start codon region.
+- When using *LinearDesign* alone, several N-terminal amino acids should be manually removed before running the optimization to prevent folded structures in the start codon region.
 This process is run automatically in VaxPress with ``--lineardesign-omit-start`` (default = 5) option.
-- While LinearDesign only accepts protein sequence, mRNA sequence can be directly used as an input in VaxPress.
+- While *LinearDesign* only accepts protein sequence, mRNA sequence can be directly used as an input in VaxPress.

 .. code-block:: bash